deshnadoshi/iCalendarVerifier/README.md

 2. The program runs in a loop.
 Users will be asked to enter the file name continually after sorting, until they enter 'Q' or 'q'.

 3. Test cases are designed with the assumption given in the problem statement (only one patient is admitted per day).
+More than one VEVENT with a DTSTART value occuring on the same day will show an error.

 4. The optional properties checked (according to the RFC document) are as follows: ["class", "created", "description", "geo", "last-mod", "location", "organizer", "priority", "seq", "summary", "transp", "url", "recurid", "rrule", "dtend", "duration", "attach", "categories", "comment", "contact", "exdate", "rstatus", "related", "resources", "rdate", "x-prop", "iana-prop"];